hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ## 5. Polymorphism

 Polymorphism refers to the ability of objects with different types to respond to the same method invocation.
 It can be implemented through inheritance by *method overriding*.
-It can also be implemented through **duck typing**; by ensuring that objects of different **types** use the same method name to perform different but related functions, those objects can be interacted with in a uniform way.
+It can also be implemented through **duck typing**; by ensuring that objects of different **types** *use the same method name to perform different but related functions*, those objects can be interacted with in a uniform way.

 **Polymorphism** refers to the ability of objects with different types to respond in different ways to the same message (or method invocation); that is, data of different types can respond to a common interface.
 It's a crucial concept in OO programming that can lead to more maintainable code.

 When two or more object types have a method with the same name, we can invoke that method with any of those objects. **When we don't care what type of object is calling the method, we're using polymorphism**.
 Often, polymorphism involves inheritance from a common superclass.
 However, inheritance isn't necessary as we'll see in this assignment.

 For example, assume we have a method that expects an argument that has a `move` method.
 We can pass it any type of argument, provided it has a compatible `move` method.
 The object might represent a human, a cat, a jellyfish, or, conceivably, even a car or train.
-That is, it lets objects of different types respond to the same method invocation.
+That is, it lets *objects of different types respond to the same method invocation.*

 There are two chief ways to implement polymorphism.
 When a method has the same name, but a different implementation in different classes it is called polymorphism.
-When a method in a subclass replaces the implementation of the version in the superclass, we say that the subclass overrides the version in the superclass.
+When a method in a subclass replaces the implementation of the version in the superclass, we say that the subclass *overrides* the version in the superclass.

 ### 5.1 Polymorphism through Inheritance